WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  3) Go back to Fiddler 2 and at the bottom of the screen on the left in the black bar, type &#8220;wcat reset&#8221;
+  3) Go back to Fiddler 2 and at the bottom of the screen on the left in the black bar, type "wcat reset"
 </div>

 <div>